-This document is intended to facilitate users of the TBL Tool in collecting and entering information that is needed to generate a project's TBL score.
-This document presents each of the TBL Tool questions in the order they appear in the tool, as well as the corresponding "information bubble" for each of the questions.
-The document is lengthy because it provides the scoring options and supplemental information for each question in the TBL Tool.
-A summary of data requirements without the scoring options and contents of the "information bubbles" is provided in Section V if you would prefer to work with a simple list of questions.
-Also, note that the questions that are not applicable to your project will not appear when you navigate through the tool nor will they affect your score.
-For example, questions about affordable housing units won't apply to a project that does not include housing.
+This document presents each of the TBL Tool questions, in the order they appear in the Tool, as well as the corresponding "information bubble" for each of the questions.
+You must provide an answer to each question in order to generate a project summary report - a sample of which is included at the end of this document.
+The document is lengthy because it provides the scoring options and supplemental information for each question.
+A summary of data requirements without the contents of the "information bubbles" is provided at the end of this document if you would prefer to work with a simple list of questions.